 we forget to slow down and notice him.
 Verbally describe your child's activities, preferences and comments without judgment.
 "I notice you're using a lot of blue in your painting today....You really love that breakfast cereal....You like to have a warning before we go somewhere....
 I notice you're starting to put your face in the water a little bit...You've been working on building that tower for a long time."
 Children

-need to be "seen" and valued, just for being themselves, and it goes a long way toward meeting their core need to stay connected to us.
+have a core need to be "seen" and valued, just for being themselves.
+This also goes a long way toward meeting their need to feel connected to us.

 2. Make sure you connect warmly, physically with each child, every day, for some snuggle time.
 This is indispensable.
 If your kid is "too

 old" to snuggle, give him a foot rub or back rub, and as many hugs as he'll let you.

 3. Consider things from your child’s perspective.
 Why is she acting out this way?
 What does she need?

 - More down time?